wpilibsuite/frc-docs/source/docs/hardware/sensors/serial-buses.rst

 --------

 .. image:: images/roborio/roborio-usb-host.svg
+   :alt: Location of the two USB ports on the roboRIO at top center.

 Two of the USB ports on the roboRIO is a USB-A, or USB host port.
 These can be connected to devices, such as cameras or sensors, with a standard USB cable.